sergeyklay/clusterium/INSTALL.md

 # Installation Guide

-This document provides detailed instructions for installing the QA Dataset Clustering Tool (qadst).
+This document provides detailed instructions for installing the QA Dataset Clustering Toolkit (qadst).

 ## Prerequisites

-Before installing, ensure you have the following prerequisites:
+Before installing qadst, ensure you have the following prerequisites:

-- Python 3.10 or newer
+- Python 3.10 or higher
 - [Poetry](https://python-poetry.org/) for dependency management
 - Git (for cloning the repository)

-## Installation
+## Installation Steps

 1. Clone the repository:
    ```bash